OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-websphere-v61/src/main/assembly/sampleapp/readme.txt

 learn what exactly went wrong.
 J2EE Agent logs can be found at
 <agent_install_root>/Agent_<instance_number>/logs/debug directory.

-Also, see the OpenSSO Policy Agent 3.0 Guide for IBM Websphere Server 6.1/7.0.
+Also, see the OpenAM Policy Agent 3.0 Guide for IBM Websphere Server 6.1/7.0.